LAP Band Surgery (Gastric Banding Surgery)

 After adjustable gastric banding surgery, the patient feels satisfied with smaller amounts of food, eats significantly less than before, and gradually loses weight as a result.

-Gastric band options: LAP Band & Realize Band
+Your gastric band options: LAP Band or Realize Band

 Benefits of adjustable gastric banding